CasperHogstrom/CasperHogstrom-Wiki/intro.md

 * Software registry/Mjukvaru bilbilotek (For getting packets and others smart solutions.
 Npm Since it is the worlds largest and most widely used)

 * Software management automation (Ease of installation, no need for searching the internet it solves that for you.
 Chocolately Ease of use and it is an optional install when installing node.js)

+* Extensions (For relevant intellicense and other framework use cases, but also for more comfort or personalization.
+I use a few but for just looks and some for getting the right intellicense)